ciesiolka/abc2svg-chisel/README.md

   It works quite the same as the previous script, but replaces the whole page by the selected tune.
-  When there is no selection ('#' + string at the end of the URL), a list of the tunes is proposed.
+  When there is no selection ('#' + string at the end of the URL), a list of the tunes is displayed.
+  When a tune is displayed, a menu offers the edition of the ABC source and the automatic scroll of the music (this is done according to the tempo
+  - repeats and parts are not handled).
   See [this tune](http://moinejf.free.fr/abc/boyvin-2-2.html)
   for an example.